blackfennec-org/blackfennec/docs/source/domain_model/type_system/selection_process.rst

 Selection Process
 =================
-The selection process solves the problem of composing what is considered the best interpretation_ of the underlying data.
+The selection process solves the problem of composing what is considered the best interpretation of the underlying data.
 We sometimes refer to this process as an auction_.
-The exact implementation is subject to change and this document will cover the topic in general terms.
+Its exact implementation is subject to change and this document will cover the topic in general terms.

 Problem Statement
 """""""""""""""""
-For reasons that don't concern, we want to find the best interpretation_ of the underlying data structure given all the known types.
+For reasons that don't concern, we want to find the best interpretation of a given structure using known types.
 Types are considered known if they have been previously registered with the `type registry`_.

 Conceptual Solution
 """""""""""""""""""
-Conceptually speaking - meaning that this does not necessarily reflect the implementation - all registered types are asked to produce a score or a bidding_ on how good they can represent the data structure.
+Conceptually speaking - meaning that the following is not how we actually do it but how you can imagine it works - all registered types could be asked to produce a score (sometimes referred to as a bidding_) on how good they can represent the data structure.
 From the result of this process we decide which type will officially be the best interpretation of the data structure.
-The simplest possible implementation of this process would implement the score as a boolean and select the only type that scores `true`.
+The simplest possible implementation of this process would use a boolean as the score and select the first type that scores ``true``.

 Glossary
 """"""""
-.. _interpretation:

 interpretation
   In the context of this document an interpretation is understood to be the visual representation of the data structure.
 The document :ref:`definition_interpretation` covers this concept.